dsevero/dsevero/content/authors/admin/_index.md

 `{first name}souza{last name} at gmail dot com`

 <div style="text-align: justify">
-I'm a Researcher at <a href="https://research.3778.care/">3778 Healthcare</a> working with Machine Learning for Healthcare.
+I'm an independent researcher and engineer at <a href="https://research.3778.care/">3778 Healthcare</a> working with Machine Learning for Healthcare.
 Previously, I was Head of Data Science at <a href="https://www.linkedin.com/showcase/linx-impulse/">Linx Impulse</a> and a Researcher at the <a href="https://www.certi.org.br/en/">CERTI Foundation</a> where I worked with Signal Processing and Embedded Systems.
 <br>
 <br>
-I'm interested in learning more about the intersection between Statistical Learning and Deep Learning as well as how Machine Learning can be seen as an Information Theory problem.
-I'm also interested in their applications to Health and Privacy.
+I'm interested in Statistical Learning and Information Theory, as well as their application to health and privacy.
 <br>
 <br>
 Originally, I am from Florianópolis, Brazil but I've lived in New Jersey, Orlando, Toronto and São Paulo as well as other smaller cities in the south of Brazil.
 I enjoy reading, playing american football and <a href="https://www.kerbalspaceprogram.com/">KSP</a>